andre1050/promise-vanilla-xhr/README.md

 JavaScript helper method to make XHR calls (GET and POST) and return promises, all using vanilla JavaScript.

-Response is parsed into a JS object is a valid JSON string is returned by the server.
+Response is parsed into a JS object if the server returns a valid JSON string.

 [Check native support for Promises](http://caniuse.com/#feat=promises)